 When clients enlist the firm’s financial advisors as their portfolio manager, the advisors will invest their funds according to their personal investment styles, as well as each client’s financial situation, risk tolerance and objectives.

-Advisors create a custom account for clients that can include many asset classes, such as U.S. and international equity and fixed income securities; mutual funds; ETFs; limited partnerships and other pooled investment vehicles; derivatives; options; REITs; and cash.
 Advisors receive qualitative and quantitative research from divisions within the larger J.P.
 Morgan Chase universe, which provides information on investment opportunities and guides portfolio decisions.
+Funds used may include those from the larger J.P.
+Morgan fund family.

 Clients also can work with a financial advisor to recommend affiliated and unaffiliated portfolio managers and specific strategies.
 Those portfolio managers then make the decisions about how to invest client money.
 J.P.
 Morgan Securities regularly reviews the list of managers available in its programs and considers a variety of factors when deciding whether to use a manager.

 Finally, J.P.
 Morgan Securities offers impact investing and environmental, social and governance (ESG) strategies to its clients, allowing investors to align their values with their portfolio.

 Fees J.P.
 Morgan Wealth Management charges for its services

 Clients typically pay J.P.
 Morgan Securities for its services based on a percentage of assets under management.

 The table below features advisory fees for the firm’s Mutual Fund Advisory Portfolio, Chase Strategic Portfolio, J.P.
 Morgan Core Advisory Portfolio and the Advisory Program (Portfolio Manager Program and Select Advisory Strategies):